Members present: President Jeff Nielsen, Arlene Ham-Burr, Steve Statz, Marla Hayes, and Arvid Liebe.

 Others present: Dan Hansen, SDSU College of Pharmacy, Brookings; Chris Sonnenschein, President, SD Pharmacists Association, Sioux Falls; Bill Ladwig, Pharmacy Director, Lewis Drug Inc., Sioux Falls; Ann Oberg, President, SD Association of Pharmacy Technicians, Sioux Falls; and Cheryl McKiernan, Sioux Falls.

 The meeting was called to order by President Nielsen at 10:00 a.m.

 The meeting agenda was approved by the board members.

-Ham-Burr moved for final approval of December 12, 2008, meeting minutes.
+Ham-Burr moved to approve the minutes of the May 4, 2009 Board meeting and the July 7, 2009 rules hearing.
 Seconded by Statz.
 These have been posted on the Board of Pharmacy website after preliminary electronic approval of the board members.
 Motion approved.

 The Board financial reports were reviewed and approved.

 The Inspector’s Activity Reports were reviewed.
 Jones and McKinstry reported on compliance visits to pharmacies and non-prescription drug outlets.
 A camera has been purchased for inspection purposes to document non-compliance issues and good examples of pharmacy operations.

 The Statistical Report of all licensing activities was discussed.
 The first application to operate a telepharmacy has been submitted.
 The permit for Vilas Pharmacy, Eagle Butte, will be approved upon verification of the pharmacy technician’s certification and experience.